raphigaziano/TIE/doc/source/tutorial.rst

 Your presentation layer (which most templating systems will be be a part of) should always be kept cleanly separated from the rest of your code.

+Also, we're dealing with very short and simple templates here.
+Real world applications will probably need much larger templates, and jugling with all those multiline strings in the middle of your code will surely prove annoying and difficult, which is another reason why you should just store them in external text files.

 While you can certainly manage these external files yourself, TIE provides some handy shortcuts to help you keep things nice and tidy.